PeterBarczi/CCA131-Required-Skills/README.md

 # chown it to the normal user
 hadoop fs -chown myuser:myuser /zone

+# verify as the superuser
+hdfs dfs crypto -listZones

 # As the normal user, put a file in, read it out
 hadoop fs -put helloWorld /zone hadoop fs -cat /zone/helloWorld